 Another issue to consider as you take notes is the need to carefully distinguish between your words and the words of your source.
 If you quote, clearly label the material as quoted and place it within quotation marks.
 These steps will eliminate the possibility that you will mistake quoted material for paraphrases of your own creation.

 Finally, when you paraphrase, make certain that the ‘paraphrase’ is not itself a form of plagiarism.
-To avoid plagiarizing under the guise of ‘paraphrasing’, review these sections under the Opposing Viewpoints assignment in CORE 101: “What is effective paraphrasing?” and “When does paraphrasing become plagiarism?
+To avoid plagiarizing under the guise of ‘paraphrasing’, review these sections under the Approaches to Written Argument assignment in CORE 101: “What is effective paraphrasing?” and “When does paraphrasing become plagiarism?
 Under the same assignment, you may also find these sections helpful:

 - What is plagiarism?